 P.S.
 I used to be anorexic, and even though I'll always feel fat, I no longer try to control my weight (am 5.5", 105 lbs).

 Finally, you may want to address your smoking habits and soda intake.
 Excessive soda consumption (such as consuming at least 2 liters of diet coke per day) can have significant consequences on your health.
 Soft drinks are acidic, which can wear down tooth enamel and cause tooth decay.
 Too much caffeine can cause anxiety and sleep loss.
 For quitting colas, you may want to check out Getting off colas.
 Cutting out the chain smoking can improve your respiratory and heart health as well.
-Columbia students can seek help through the tobacco cessation program.

 It may be a long and arduous road to addressing your health concerns, but it will sure be worth it (for your overall well-being and your academics)!